kwaldenphd/python-structured-data/README.md

 outputFile.close()
 ```

-59. The `writerow()` method takes a list argument and writes that to a new row in the `writer` object, that is added to the `.csv` file.
+102. The `writerow()` method takes a list argument and writes that to a new row in the `writer` object, that is added to the `.csv` file.

+<blockquote>Q7: Create a small data structure and write it to a CSV file.
+Include code + comments.</blockquote>

 ## Writing from a dictionary to a `.csv` file

-60. We can use the `DictWriter` object to write data in a dictionary to a `.csv` file.
+103. We can use the `DictWriter` object to write data in a dictionary to a `.csv` file.

 ```Python
 # import csv module
 import csv